Larry Wang

 Larry Wang or Wang Yu-yuan (王豫元 (Wáng Yùyuán), born 1947) is a Taiwanese senior diplomat of the Republic of China (Taiwan).
 He is a native of Wujin County, Jiangsu Province.
 He is proficient in English and Spanish.

 He was the 9th Ambassador Extraordinary and Plenipotentiary of the Republic of China to the Holy See.

 He was previously the Representative of the Taipei Representative Office in the Netherlands.

 Early life and education

-Wang was born in Kaifeng City, Henan Province, Republic of China.
-He received a B.A. in political science in 1970 and a graduate degree in political science in 1973 from the Chinese Culture University.
+Wang was born in Kaifeng City, Henan Province.
+He earned a BA degree in political science in 1970 and an MA degree in political science in 1973 from Chinese Culture University.

 Career overview

 Before entering the diplomatic service in 1974, Wang Yu-yuan worked in the Overseas Department of the Broadcasting Corporation of China (BCC) in Taipei as English reporter and Deputy Director of the Section for international programs.
 He also worked for the Central Daily News in Taipei as editor and translator.

 Wang began his diplomatic career in the Department of North American Affairs at Taiwan's Ministry of Foreign Affairs.
 He then served in various roles at the Embassy of the Republic of China in Washington from 1976 to 1979.
 Following the cessation of official diplomatic relations between the Republic of China and the United States, he served at the Taipei Economic and Cultural Representative Office in the United States, with a three-year interlude in Taipei, from 1979 to 1994.
 He returned to the Ministry of Foreign Affairs as Chief of Protocol 1994 to 1996, afterwards serving as the Representative of Taiwan in Buenos Aires from 1996 to 2003.
 He then directed the Department of European Affairs at the Ministry of Foreign Affairs before serving as Representative of Taiwan in The Hague and from 2006 to 2008 and Ambassador to the Holy See.